By investing in a Markforged X7 3D printer, Yovinn can add value to their services portfolio and help customers stay competitive.

 Yovinn is a highly niched product development and design agency in the Swedish city of Gothenburg.
-During the past few years the company has invested heavily in 3D printing.
+During the past few years, the company has invested heavily in 3D printing.
 The latest installation is an industrial composite and fiber reinforcement 3D printer, the Markforged X7.
 One of Yovinn’s main challenges is making sure they cater to all customers’ needs and help their customers stay competitive.

-Many customers are used to traditional machining of parts in aluminium, but the Yovinn staff began investigating if they could print it in carbon fiber reinforced plastic instead.
+Many customers are used to the traditional machining of parts in aluminum, but the Yovinn staff began investigating if they could print it in carbon fiber reinforced plastic instead.
 The company soon realized they could cut the lead time by weeks and reduce the cost.
 They also made the part 30 percent lighter, a real bonus.

 The designers at Yovinn think it’s good to experience a part in real life.
 When they introduce a printed part to a customer, they can experience it, rather than just see a digital 3D model on screen.